What to Expect From a Bulging Disc From Car Accident

 What if the Case Goes to Court?

 The proceedings include defense attorneys for the insurance company.
 And, an attorney for the claimant.
-The jury for this civil trial is similar to those for criminal prosecutions.

 - General Damages-pain and suffering